Portland, OR · Permit lookup

 Estimated city fees

-Baseline for a simple permitted deck: $200–$600 estimated city fees for a permitted shed (over 200 sq ft), plus 12% state surcharge; structures ≤ 200 sq ft and ≤ 15 ft tall typically require no building permit fee
+Baseline for a simple permitted shed: $200–$600 estimated city fees for a permitted shed (over 200 sq ft), plus 12% state surcharge; structures ≤ 200 sq ft and ≤ 15 ft tall typically require no building permit fee

 Fee Amount Notes